US Flag Rules and Etiquette

 When you think of the US flag, do you think of it flying in the air or of it being hung on a wall?
 Regardless of how you envision it, there are proper (and improper) way to display the US flag.

 This article will explain the proper ways to display the flag, rules to follow when handling the flag, and give an explanation of when it is appropriate to hang the flag at half-staff.

 Although it is always appropriate to display the United States flag, many times people fly the flag only on holidays or days of historical significance.
 Regardless of when you choose to fly the flag, there are particular ways to display and handle the flag.

 You can learn a proper respect for the US flag by following a few of the simple tips in the following article.

 When displaying the United States flag along with other flags, the US flag should appear on the viewer’s left, or on the center pole if the center pole is higher.
 When possible, the US flag should be flown higher, if not at the same height as the other flags on display.
 This is especially true when the US flag is flown next to flags from other countries.

 If using only one flagpole to display multiple flags, the US flag should be flown on top, followed by the state and city flag, or the POW flag.
-According to US flag code; a company flag (such as an advertisement) should never be flown on the same pole as the US flag.
+According to US flag code; a company flag (such as an logo or advertisement) should never be flown on the same pole as the US flag.

 Little-Known Flag Rules